EMDR vs. Brainspotting: Key Differences & How to Choose

 Which is Better, Brainspotting or EMDR?

-The decision between EMDR and Brainspotting largely depends on your individual preference for structure and therapist involvement.
+The decision between EMDR vs Brainspotting largely depends on your personal preferences and how you process emotional experiences.

 Brainspotting might be a more effective choice.